faust64/highwaytohell/README.md

-   proxy forwarding connections to your lookpack on port 8080, you would have access to a web client declaring domains, records, health checks, creating API tokens for CLI usage (see `samples.d/butters`), enabling 2FA protection via authenticator such as Authy, sharing your zones management with other users.
+   proxy forwarding connections to your lookpack on port 8080, you would have access to a web client declaring domains, records, health checks, creating API tokens for CLI usage (see `samples.d/butters`), enabling 2FA protection via authenticator such as Authy & optional OTP backup codes, sharing your zones management with other users.
  * starting the `outboundNotifier` worker, you should be able to configure POST/GET/email/SMS notifications based on your health check statuses, as well as notifications on login and/or failed login accessing our